 Today, companies can use technologies like Amazon Web Services or Microsoft’s Azure to quickly and cheaply deliver a minimum viable product for testing their ideas.
 Companies can literally deliver their first product to market for a thousand dollars or less.
 If they achieve some success, they can quickly scale up these services to meet demand.
 Only after they achieve product market fit do some of them create their own infrastructure, and some companies, like Netflix streaming, never create their own infrastructure.

 There are also thousands of free or low-cost products that can be used by startups to create infrastructure and to test their way to success.
-Here are three lists of startup tools from PBworks, Startup Weekend and Startup Foundry.
+Here are lists of startup tools from PBworks and Startup Weekend.
 These open source and low costs tools help companies create products and learn from the market without spending a ton of money, providing another avenue to achieving “leanness”.

 What Does This Have to Do With Agile Marketing?